hiibolt/KnowledgeBase/pages/Collisions Lab Report.md

   I did not enjoy this lab, because our photogates were damaged, making our data inaccurate.
 I instead had to reason with the data that made sense.
 I believe many would appreciate the lab equipment being tested to prevent this in the future.

-  Otherwise, I learned a lot from having to over
+  Otherwise, I learned a lot from having to over-analyze this data due to equipment error.
+I now have a fundamental understanding of the conservation of kinetic energy and momentum.